Bobby Reed (gridiron football): Canadian and Continental Football Leagues

-In 1964, he joined the Winnipeg Blue Bombers of the CFL.
+After being cut by the Vikings, Reed signed with the Winnipeg Blue Bombers of the CFL.
+He appeared in 10 games for Winnipeg during the 1964 season, totaling 307 rushing yards, 249 receiving yards, and 487 kickoff return yards.
 Winnipeg head coach Bud Grant said at the time, "He has done the 100 in 9.4.
 He can fly."
-He appeared in 10 games for Winnipeg during the 1964 season, totaling 307 rushing yards, 249 receiving yards, and 487 kickoff return yards for Winnipeg.

-In 1965 he played 2 games for the Toronto Argonauts, rushing 11 times for 30 yards and catching 2 passes for 45 yards.
+In 1965, Reed joined the Ottawa Roughriders in the 1965 preseason, but was released on waivers and picked up by the Toronto Argonauts.
+He appeared in two games for the Argonauts, rushing 11 times for 30 yards and catching two passes for 45 yards.